rupadana/filament-api-service/README.md

         }
 ```

 Another method is using  `route.api_version_method` to 'query'.
-This way in the URL you can add an extra parameter with the name which you defined in your config under `route.api_version_parameter_name`
+This way you can add an extra parameter in the URL with the name which you defined in your config under `route.api_version_parameter_name`
 by default this parameter is `version`.
 With this config the URL would look like this:
 '<https://myproject.com/api/blog/1?version=v1>'

-Note: You can only use one method for this package for API versioning.
+IMPORTANT: You can only use one method for this package for API versioning.

 ### Group Name & Prefix